dmis-lab/biobert/README.md

 f1 score    : 83.52%
 precision   : 75.87%
 ```
-Please be aware that you have to move `output_dir` to make new model.
+Please be aware that you have to move $OUTPUT_DIR to make new model.
 As some RE datasets are 10-fold divided, you have to make different output directories to train a model with different datasets.

 ### Question Answering (QA)
 To download the original QA datasets, you should register in [BioASQ website](http://participants-area.bioasq.org).
 After the registration, download data from **[`BioASQ Task B`](http://participants-area.bioasq.org/Tasks/A/getData/)**, and unpack it to a directory `$BIOASQ_DIR`.
 Additionally, download our pre-processed version of BioASQ-4/5/6b datasets (**[`Question Answering`](https://drive.google.com/open?id=19ft5q44W4SuptJgTwR84xZjsHg1jvjSZ)**) and also unpack it to `$BIOASQ_DIR`.